Mini-Stef/Core-Data-Model-Editor/README.md

 </td>
 <td>

-CoreData Model Editor is a macOS app that allows to graphically edit a CoreData Model file (.xcdatamodeld files).
+CoreData Model Editor is a macOS app that allows you to graphically edit a CoreData Model file (.xcdatamodeld files).

 The good old CoreData graphical editor that was present in XCode disappeared when XCode 14 was released, only leaving the table based editor.
 This is a nice editor, but nothing is better than a diagram...